US rapper Sean ‘Diddy’ Combs arrested in New York

 Combs, who has also gone by the names Puff Daddy and Love, became one of the most successful producers in the history of rap after founding Bad Boy in the early 1990s.

-During his three-decade long career, he has worked with a slew of top-selling artists including The Notorious B.I.G., Mary J Blige and Usher.
+During his three-decade long career, he has worked with a slew of top-selling artists including The Notorious B.I.G., Mary J Blige, Faith Evans and Usher.

-Combs has also ventured into businesses outside of music, including a fashion label, a fragrance brand and a range of alcoholic drinks.
+Combs also ventured into businesses outside of music, including a fashion label, a fragrance brand and a range of alcoholic drinks.